benjamin-wilkins/treasure-in-hiding/ch-6.md

 The adults all agreed that it was great, but that "any more children would make it take up too much space."
 They were just leaving with a chorus of goodbyes coming from them and their children, but Max and Jessie's mother remembered something.

-"We'd better give you this," she said giving them a basket, full of food, which no-one had noticed before.
+"We'd better give you this," she said giving them another basket, full of food, which no-one had noticed before.
 "Goodbye!"

 The children waved back, only stopping long after the adults had left.
 They ate dinner and went to bed.
 Everyone, even Max and Jessie, who had not slept in a den before, fell asleep quickly.